 If men acknowledged the attributes of God in creation, they must agree to repent, worship the true God and obey him, but they refuse to do this.
-There are many theologians who agree from this passage that there is no such thing as an honest atheist.
+This passage indicates that there is no such thing as an honest atheist.
 Atheists have an agenda, and that agenda is to get rid of God so they can live their lives autonomously without the rule of God.
 But the unbelieving agenda would apply to anyone who follows false religions like Islam, Buddhism, Hinduism, or other false religions.
-False religions do not present a true picture of God's attributes; therefore, they are condemned as much as atheism.
+False religions do not present a true picture of God's attributes nor do they point one to the true God; therefore, they are condemned as much as atheism.